 Shortages in raw materials such as alcohol, pigments, and dyes, as well as delays in the transportation of materials owing to restrictions in travel, will have an impact on the market.
 Social distancing measures and lockdowns are likely expected to reduce economic activities further.
 Countries such as China are offering 12–15% of rebates on exports in a bid to regain value owing to tariff restrictions in 2019.
 An expected increase of about 7% in the construction rate of the residential sector is likely to drive construction spending by around 4%.

-- The interior paint segment is likely to reach revenue of over $ 9.2 billion by 2025.
+- The interior paint segment is likely to reach a revenue of over $9.2 billion by 2025.

-- The online segment is projected to grow at the CAGR of over 5% during the period 2019-2025.
+- The online segment is projected to grow at a CAGR of over 5% during the period 2019-2025.

-- The U.S. architectural paint market is expected to observe an absolute growth of 31% by 2025
+- The U.S. architectural coatings market growth is expected to observe an absolute growth of 31% by 2025

 U.S. ARCHITECTURAL PAINT MARKET SEGMENTATION